joelbeedle/salsa/README.md

   - Drawing lines is done by clicking and holding, then dragging and releasing to end the line
   - Drawing shapes (hollow polygon, polygon) is done by clicking once, releasing, then clicking again to set the next vertex.
 Connect the last vertex to the first to draw the shape.
-  - Drawing circles is done by clicking where the center of the circle should be, holding, and then dragging outwards to increase the size of the radius.
   - The drone spawn point should be set for where you want drones to spawn.

     > Drones wont spawn inside solid objects, but they will spawn inside hollow polygons.